nuthanc/node_react_server/README.md

 * user.id is a shortcut that automatically references the Mongo generated id
 * D 27: Why user id and not google profile id
 * passport will then stuff that user into a cookie

+### Deserialize User
+* The 1st argument is the exact token we had stuffed into the cookie